Government, Defence & Legal

-Scientists from every discipline are employed by the NSW state government, such as in the Department of Primary Industries (which covers agriculture, fisheries and forests); the Offices of Environment and Heritage, of Water and of Food Safety; the Ministry of Health; the Institute of Sport; and Sydney Water Corporation.
+Scientists from every discipline are employed by the NSW state government, such as in the NSW Food Authority (which covers agriculture, fisheries and forests); the Offices of Environment and Heritage, of Water and of Food Safety; the Ministry of Health; the Institute of Sport; and Sydney Water Corporation.

 At the federal level, the biggest employer of natural science graduates is the 6,500-strong CSIRO, 1,900 of whom are scientists.
-The Department of Agriculture, Fisheries and Forestry employs graduates from virtually every area of natural sciences, with an emphasis on candidates with good communication and team work skills.
-The Department of Industry, Innovation, Science Research and Tertiary Education and the Department of Sustainability, Environment, Water, Population and Communities are also major employers of natural science graduates.
+The Department of Industry employs graduates from virtually every area of natural sciences, with an emphasis on candidates with good communication and team work skills.
+The Department of Industry, Innovation, Science and Research and the Department of the Environment are also major employers of natural science graduates.

 The Defence Science and Technology Organisation (DSTO) has a staff of 2,500.
 Chief Operating Officer, Dr Len Sciacca, explains that a range of science-trained staff is needed to tackle their difficult defence problems.
 “We bring together material scientists, mathematicians, computer scientists, lectrical engineers, psychologists and more recently biomedical people as well.
 DSTO seeks out talented people with a variety of science backgrounds who can exercise innovative thinking and who possess analytical and problem-solving skills,” he says.

 Other government agencies that employ science graduates include the Australian Nuclear Science and Technology Organisation, Geosciences Australia, The Australian Institute of Health and Welfare and the Murray-Darling Basin Authority.

 - 18% national workforce in public sector